tracim/tracim/backend/doc/setting.md

     ~~~

-Hapic debug mode : this line is needed for more explicit json error,
+Hapic debug mode: this line is needed for more explicit json error,
 raised error traceback will be send through json. you can uncomment it

    ~~~